Frequently Asked Questions

 For classes where registration is handled through an outside entity (such as the YMCA or Cicero Rec), they will have their own policies.
 Here is the policy for Lisa's classes:

-Missed classes are non-refundable, a limited amount of class credits are detailed below.
+Missed classes are non-refundable.
 Your teacher books and pays for space and sets aside their time based on who has paid for class, and we thank you for your understanding.

 Incase of emergency or weather related cancelations: Sessions based classes are extended by a week, all scheduled lessons shift back in accordance.
 Likewise, for ongoing/mixed level class cards, their "use by" dates are also extended.